 Expired SSL certificates can disrupt secure transactions, cause website downtime, and damage your brand’s reputation.
 Worse, threat actors create fake certificates mimicking your brand to host malicious content.

-Navigate to Advanced Query Builder > IPv4 Queries > Scan Data - Certificates.
+From the left navigation menu, select Advanced Query Builder > IPv4 Queries > Scan Data - Certificates.

 Enter an IPv4 address and an optional netmask to scan a range.